 North Caicos, Middle Caicos and Providenciales did see agriculture attempts with cotton, sisal and sugar cane plantations.
 After the American Revolution, displaced Loyalists were granted land in British territories in the Caribbean and they began forge a new way of life.

 Initially a successful industry, the Sea Island Cotton exported from the Turks and Caicos was held in high regard, however, hurricane damage, erosion, and insect infestations doomed planting in the country.
 The crop of choice moved onto sisal (a fibrous agave used as to produce rope), which once more had a promising outlook until global demand fell.

 Although Providenciales has by far the most development of the islands in the country, the island was a very quiet place until the late 1960s, when the tourism boom began.

 Today, tourism, financial services and small-scale fishing exports are the main revenue sources for the Turks and Caicos.

-The main claim to fame for the country is the spectacular beaches and crystal-clear water, crowned by the world-renowned seven mile long Grace Bay beach on Providenciales.
-The climate in the Turks and Caicos complements the beaches, with sunny days and temperatures ranging from 75F to 90F being the norm.
+The main claim to fame for the country are the spectacular beaches and crystal-clear water, crowned by the world-renowned seven mile long Grace Bay Beach on Providenciales.
+The climate in the Turks and Caicos complements the beaches, with sunny days and perfect vacation temperatures ranging from 75° F (24° C) to 90° F (32° C).